How To Create To-Do Lists In WordPress

 Edit To-Do Item Capability

-This permits the chosen capability to edit existing items.
+Here you can permit the chosen capability to modify existing to-do items.

 Assign To-Do Item Capability